 We accept Visa, MasterCard, Discover, American Express, personal checks and cash.
 Payment is required at time of service.

 Will my insurance cover the costs of counseling?

 Most insurance companies do pay for counseling.
-We are approved “out of network” providers for many insurance companies and are happy to provide you any necessary paperwork and receipt of payment to make reimbursement from your insurance company to you as easy as possible.
+We are “in network” providers for BC/BS, Medicare, WebTPA, and Manatee County and are approved “out of network” providers for many other insurance companies.
+If needed, we are happy to provide you any necessary paperwork and receipt of payment to make reimbursement from your insurance company to you as easy as possible.

 We recommend that prior to your first visit with us you call your insurance company to find out what your benefits are for counseling.
 You may do this by calling the customer service phone number listed on your insurance card.